 The University Honors Program is designed to enhance the academic experience of the university’s high-achieving and highly motivated students, creating for them a community of creativity and excellence.
 Within the classroom, honors students receive a personalized education through innovative teaching and limited class size, directly involving them in the learning process.

-Outside the classroom, honors students enjoy exclusive privileges such as reserved dormitory suites and a dedicated study center,first-day registration, special lectures and travels, and opportunities for independent research and international study.
+Outside the classroom, honors students enjoy exclusive privileges such as priority residence hall reservations, a dedicated study center, first-day registration, special lectures and travel, and opportunities for independent research and international study.

 For more information, see the University College section in this Catalog.